-We collect information from parents and other early years' providers when all children start in Nursery and Reception.
-When appropriate, home visits can be arranged for children with more complex needs to ensure staff are fully aware of a child's needs and any changes in provision can be made.
+We collect information from parents and other early years providers when all children start in nursery and Reception.
+Due to COVID restrictions home visits cannot currently be arranged for children with more complex needs.
+However meetings are held - virtual or at school - to ensure staff are fully aware of a child's needs and any changes in provision can be made.
 Meetings and discussions with other professionals who are involved with supporting the child are also arranged prior to starting school.
 Additional school visits are arranged if needed for children with SEND and activities to support a smooth transition are carried out e.g. Transition photo booklets